 Now, some of you may be wondering: why the name “Pestoblog”?

-I was born in Liguria, a coastal region of north-western Italy which borders the Mediterranean Sea (see photo below).
+I was born in Liguria, a coastal region of north-western Italy which borders the Mediterranean Sea (see photo above).

 This land of fishermen, sailors and merchants also happens to be the birthplace of pesto.
 This delicious condiment is traditionally prepared with a wooden pestle and a marble mortar.